mechanicles/set_as_primary/README.md

 ```
 You might have seen extra commented lines there.
 These lines are there for handling the unique constraint.
 Currently, these lines get created only for `PostgreSQL` adapter as it supports partial index.

-Please note that here we have passed an extra option `user` in the command that is nothing button the owner/association name.
+Please note that here we have passed an extra option `user` in the command that is nothing but the owner/association name.
 This extra option helps to handle the unique partial index.

 **Note:** Partial indexes are only supported for PostgreSQL and SQLite 3.8.0+.
 But I also found that SQLite gives an error so currently this gem only supports PostgreSQL's unique partial index constraint.